Forward operating base

 A forward operating base (FOB) is any secured forward operational level military position, commonly a military base, that is used to support strategic goals and tactical objectives.
-A FOB may or may not contain an airfield, hospital, machine shop, or other logistical facilities.
+A FOB may contain an airbase, hospital, machine shop, and other logistical facilities.
 The base may be used for an extended period of time.
 FOBs are traditionally supported by main operating bases that are required to provide backup support to them.
-A FOB also improves reaction time to local areas as opposed to having all troops on the main operating base.
+An FOB also improves reaction time to local areas as opposed to having all troops on the main operating base.

 Description

-In its most basic form, a FOB consists of a ring of barbed wire around a position with a fortified entry control point, or ECP.
+In its most basic form, a forward operating base consists of a ring of barbed wire around a position with a fortified entry control point, or ECP.
+An ECP is a controlled entry and exit point of the FOB and typically has positions to protect personnel against personnel-borne improvised explosive devices (PBIED) and vehicle-borne improvised explosive devices (VBIED), plus blast mitigation with standoff protection.

 More advanced FOBs include an assembly of berms, concrete barriers, gates, guard towers, pillboxes and bunkers and other force protection infrastructure.
 They are often built from Hesco bastions.
-FOBs will also have an Entry Control Point (ECP).
-An ECP is a controlled entry and exit point of the FOB and will typically have positions to protect personnel against Personnel Borne Improvised Explosive Devices (PBIED) and Vehicle Borne Improvised Explosive Devices (VBIED), along with blast mitigation with standoff protection.